gabrieltemtsen/fuse-wallet/README.md

 # FuseGo 🚀

-**FuseGo** is a seamless and user-friendly platform designed to simplify cryptocurrency wallet management and transactions.
+**FuseGo** is a and user-friendly Dapp designed to simplify cryptocurrency wallet management and transactions.
 By integrating **Turnkey**, FuseGo ensures that every user is securely authenticated and automatically set up with a fully functional crypto wallet upon login.

 ## Vision
 To empower users with a secure, fast, and reliable platform for managing their crypto wallets and assets, all while ensuring a smooth onboarding experience through Turnkey’s advanced wallet solutions.